-5.3.4 Renaming or providing user-defined interaction functions process might scale linearly as well.
+5.3.4 Renaming or providing user-defined interaction functions

+Even a simple model can contain many different interactions.
+However, often many of those interaction share the same underlying behavior.
+I.e. a natural mortality might scale linearly with the total population just as a exudation process might scale linearly as well.
 For model simplicity we recommend using the same function to represent these interactions.
 Nevertheless, it might be helpful to distinguish the processes with different names.
 This is especially helpful when drawing a larger model as a network, as it helps to identify the actual processes one wants to describe.